For our tour description, itinerary, past triplists, dates, fees, and more, please VISIT OUR TOUR PAGE.

 Common Hill Myna (Photo by guide Phil Gregory)

-OLIVE-BACKED PIPIT (Anthus hodgsoni) – Heard at Veal Krous only this time. [*]
+OLIVE-BACKED PIPIT (Anthus hodgsoni) [*]

 Emberizidae (Buntings and New World Sparrows)